hydroshare/hydroshare/.ai/docs/schemaorg-improvements.md

 - `hs_core/templates/pages/baseresource.html` — the section of the page that
   embeds machine-readable metadata was extended with the new fields below;
-  the legacy `about` block that emitted URL-valued geospatial relations as bare `Place` objects was removed (those relations are now covered by the explicit named relation fields and the generic `citation` fallback)
+  the legacy `about` block that emitted URL-valued geospatial relations as bare `Place` objects was removed
 - `hs_core/templatetags/hydroshare_tags.py` — helper functions were added to
-  pull together contact info, and relation links so the template stays readable;
+  pull together contact info so the template stays readable
-  `relation_values_json` extracts relation values by type from `cached_metadata` and returns them as a JSON array string, enabling typed relation fields in the template without duplicating logic

 ### Metadata fields added or improved